Form-meaning mismatch: Syncretism

 Syncretism is "the relation between words which have different morphosyntactic features but are identical in form."
-For example, the English first person genitive pronouns are distinct for dependent my and independent mine, but for she, there is syncretism: the dependent and independent pronouns share the form her.
+For example, the English first person genitive pronouns are distinct for dependent my and independent mine, but for he, there is syncretism: the dependent and independent pronouns share the form his (e.g., that's his book; it's his).
 As a result, there is no consistent match between the form and function of the word.
+Similarly, Slovak nouns typically mark case as in the word for "dog", which is pes in nominative case but psa in accusative.
+But slovo "word" the nominative and accusative have come to share the same form, which means that it does not reliably indicate whether it is a subject or an object.